nuagenetworks/vspk-python/doc/v5_0/nuoverlaymanagementsubnetprofile.rst

 .. class:: nuoverlaymanagementsubnetprofile.NUOverlayManagementSubnetProfile(bambou.nurest_object.NUMetaRESTObject,):

 The Overlay Management Subnet profile that maps to a DNA subnet and contains the syslog destinations.
-Where DNS means Do Not Advertise (Advertise=False)
+Where DNA means Do Not Advertise (Advertise=False)

 Attributes